FACTBOX-Timeline of China's steps to stabilise FX, stock markets

 ** Nov 18 - Offshore yuan clearing banks and related offshore participant banks had been instructed by the central bank to suspend trading in bond repos and yuan account financing.

-For more information about China's authorities' steps during June to October in 2015, please click: (Reporting by Shanghai Newsroom and Lu Jianxin; Editing by Gopakumar Warrier)
+For more information about China's authorities' steps during June to October in 2015, please click: (Reporting by Shanghai Newsroom and Lu Jianxin; Editing by Subhranshu Sahu)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan